ysamat/seddit/README.markdown

 # Seddit

 ## Overview
-Seddit is a Reddit-inspired web application built with Django, designed as a homework assignment (HW4).
+Seddit is a Reddit-inspired web application built with Django.
 It allows users to sign up, log in, create posts, comment, upvote, and explore subseddits (tag-based forums).
 The project features a responsive design styled with Tailwind CSS and includes basic CRUD operations for a social media-like experience.

 ## Features
 - **User Authentication**: Sign up, log in, and log out functionality.